daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Connection:** Choose four relevant connections from the Focus Connections list.

 **Additional Equipment:** Any object necessary to manipulate the surrounding environment.
 For instance, someone with a focus that grants the ability to craft objects would require basic tools.
-Some foci in this category don’t require anything to gain or retain their benefits.
+Some foci in this category don't require anything to gain or retain their benefits.

 **Environment Manipulation Abilities:** Foci themes that involve imagery or visible energies can affect the look of your type abilities.
 Such alterations, if any, do nothing but change the appearance of effects.
 If gravity is manipulated, perhaps a telltale bluish glow permeates all ability uses, including type abilities.
 If illusion is generated, perhaps flamboyant visual and auditory qualities accompany type abilities, such as the appearance of a tentacled beast holding a target in place when Stasis is used.
 And so on.